mcantelon/node-elflord/README.md

 modifications to to-do items can be protected by an optional password.
 There is currently nothing to prevent anyone from listing your tasks and finding out about your ways.

+## Underpinnings

+Elflord uses the "express" and "express-resource" modules for HTTP responses and the "request" module for HTTP requests.

+Elflord uses the "dirty" module for storage.

+Elflord uses the "optimist" module for command-line option parsing, the "mingy" module for command parsing, and the "commander" module for interactive prompting.